khushvantkr12/Point-of-Sale-POS-/README.md

-Payments: A simulated checkout and payment process allows users to experience a payment flow without real integrations.
+Payments💵: A simulated checkout and payment process allows users to experience a payment flow without real integrations.
 <br/>